 3.6.3.2.
-Portability of applications and performance through virtualization accelerators available on the silicon.
+Portability of applications and performance through virtualization

+The life cycle is much longer for applications than for hardware.
+Unfortunately the multicore era jeopardizes the old binary compatibility recipe.
+Binaries cannot automatically exploit additional computing cores or new accelerators available on the silicon.
 Moreover maintaining backward binary compatibility on future parallel architectures will rapidly become a nightmare, applications will not run at all unless some kind of dynamic binary translation is at work.